microsoft/WindowsAppSDK-Samples/Samples/DynamicDependencies/README.md

-# Use the Windows App SDK from non-MSIX deployed applications
+---
+name: "Dynamic Dependencies Sample"
+description: "Demonstrate how to use Dynamic Dependencies API to load MSIX framework packages in any application"
+page_type: sample
+languages:
+- cpp
+products:
+- windows
+- windows-app-sdk
+urlFragment: DynamicDependencies
+---

+# Dynamically load MSIX framework packages from your application

-Dynamic Dependencies is an api call allows applications the ability to dynamically load MSIX framework packages.
-This sample demonstrates how to use thethe Dynamic Dependency APIs in the Windows App SDK to dynamically load the DirectX Runtime MSIX framework package.
+Dynamic Dependencies is an API in the Windows App SDK that enables applications the ability to dynamically load MSIX framework packages.
+This sample demonstrates how to use those APIs to dynamically load the DirectX Runtime MSIX framework package.

 ## List of Samples